Welcome... to a rather misunderstood topic.

 *A very high end neck-piece where it's clear the diamonds that emit fluorescence have no detrimental effects to their appearance.

-The overseas mega-factories we work with are a call away and know trust in this industry is everything.
-Every diamond they stock has been evaluated by an in-house gemologist who amongst other things comments on the visual impact of its fluorescence.
+Every diamond we stock has been evaluated by an gemologist who amongst other things comments on the visual impact of its fluorescence.
+We only deal in diamonds that aren't negatively effected by their fluorescent grades.

 Where to from here?